roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  Heather snickered.
 "Fuck U. -- as in, not 'fuck Y-O-U,' but as in, "Fuck the- letter-U-with-a-period."

  Okay, that made me snicker too.
 I hadn't heard it before.
 "No, I didn't know that -- that's hilarious."
 Great, I sent my horny daughter to Fuck U. for an education.
 She wasn't getting her brains filled with knowledge, she was getting her cunt filled with sperm.
-Report_Story #2